High-Dimensional Inference for Cluster-Based Graphical Models: Main Theoretical Results

 Define the set of true null hypotheses, $\cH_{0}\coloneqq \{(t,k):\, 1\leq t<k\leq K,\textrm{ such that } \Omega^*_{t,k} = 0\}$, as the set of indices $(t,k)$ for which there is no edge between the nodes $t$ and $k$.
 To control the error incurred by multiple testing, we focus on the false discovery rate (FDR), which is the average number of Type I errors relative to the total number of discoveries \citep{BH95}.
 Recall that $\tilde\Omega_{t,k}$ is a consistent and asymptotically normal estimator of $\Omega_{t,k}$.
 We consider the natural test statistic $\tilde W_{t,k}=n^{1/2}\tilde\Omega_{t,k}/\hat s_{tk}$ for $\Hb_{0;tk}$, where $\hat s^2_{tk}=\hat\Omega_{t,k}^2 + \hat\Omega_{t,t}\hat\Omega_{k,k}$.
 Given a cutoff $\tau>0$, the total number of discoveries is

 Similarly, the number of false positives or false discoveries is given by

 The FDR is formally defined as the expected ratio of $V_\tau$ over $R_{\tau}$,

-where the indictor function is included to remove the trivial case $R_\tau=0$.
+where the indicator function is included to remove the trivial case $R_\tau=0$.

 Our goal is to find a data-dependent cutoff $\tau$ such that $\FDR(\tau)\leq \alpha+o(1)$ for any given $0 < \alpha < 1$.
 This is the best one can hope for when, as in our case, the distribution of the test statistics $\tilde W_{t,k}$ is only available asymptotically.
-The Berry-Esseen type bounds derived in Theorem \ref{thm:xi_asymptotic} and \ref{thm:theta_asymptotic} above allow us to quantify precisely the price that needs to be paid for the asymptotic approximation, and become instrumental for understanding asymptotic FDR control.
+The Berry-Esseen type bounds, derived in Theorems \ref{thm:xi_asymptotic} and \ref{thm:theta_asymptotic}, allow us to precisely quantify the price we must pay for the asymptotic approximation and are instrumental to understanding asymptotic FDR control.

 In addition, the test statistics $\tilde W_{t,k}$ for different hypotheses are dependent.
 To allow for the dependence, instead of the standard B-H procedure \citep{BH95}, we consider the more flexible B-Y procedure by \cite{Benjamini2001}.
 The resulting FDR procedure is as follows: reject all hypotheses such that $|\tilde W_{t,k}| \geq \hat\tau$, where